 420 E. Britton Road / Oklahoma City, OK 73114

-The Oklahoma Commercial Real Estate Forum ™ is an annual fall event presented by the COCAR Advocacy / Government Affairs Committee.
+The Oklahoma Commercial Real Estate Forum ™ is a periodic event presented by the COCAR Advocacy / Government Affairs Committee.
 The event examines a topic of concern to the commercial real estate industry.
 Before lunch we bring in an interdisciplinary group industry experts to discuss various aspects of the topic.
 During lunch the attendees have Out-of-the-Box table discussions and develop questions for a speaker panel.
 After lunch the speakers participate in a panel discussion, answering audience questions, and (optionally) make recommendations.

 - CE Credit is requested from various professional disciplines, including Real Estate, Attorney, Insurance, and Real Estate Appraisers, and the Congress for the New Urbanism.